ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 Any of these three servers will know what IP address `thediygolfer.com` maps to.
 At this point, my router has started with the default OpenDNS server to look for `thediygolfer.com`, but failing to find it, OpenDNS redirected the router to the root domain database, which then found the domain and redirected the router to Digital Ocean nameservers, which know exactly where the physical machine that my site is running on is.
 The router will now figure out the quickest path to this location and send off the request packet.

 On the other end, the server which is running my website will find the HTML document that was requested (the home page), package it up, and send it back to the requesting IP address (my computer).
 The packets will be delivered to my router, but how does my router know where my computer is?
 This brings us to the topic of local area networks, or LANs.

 The router represents a "local network", and actually has a dynamic IP address (DHCP) that will change from time to time.
 This is okay because my request I sent has the current IP address for my home network and therefore the server sending back the information will find my network.
 Once it finds the network, the router is in charge of routing that information to the correct device in my local network.

 A home has multiple devices (laptop, desktop, Chromecast, printer, etc.), and therefore each home network will need multiple IP addresses.
 It would be difficult to manage a new IP address for each device out in the wild, but with our local area network, it is simple.
-The network itself has an IP address which is called the "broadcast" address, and it is the same for every device.
-This IP address is the one that incoming traffic is sent to.
+The network itself has an IP address which is called the "default gateway".
+This IP address represents all the devices on the network and is where traffic leaves and enters.
 Within the local network, each device has a "subnet mask" which will create a unique IP address for each device within the bounds of the local area network address space.
-This topic is impossible to understand without an understanding of subnetting, but due to the scope of the article, I will not be covering it.
-All you need to understand now is that the router gets the incoming traffic and figures out which device on the network asked for it in the first place.
+This topic is impossible to understand without an understanding of subnetting, so [I have written a separate post](https://zachgoll.github.io/blog/2019/ip-addresses-netmasks) to explain it for anyone looking to more deeply understand what is going on.
+If you choose not to read it, here are the cliffnotes (and a diagram):

+{% asset_img ipaddresses.PNG %}

+* Your ISP assigns your network an IP address and a subnet mask.
+Adding the two together gives you the "network" or "default gateway" address.
+In other words, an IP address is made of two parts--the network identifier and the host "address space" identifier.
+* The reason we have subnet masks is to conserve the address space used by a single network.
+An address space is the range of IP addresses available for devices in a network (i.e. 192.0.168.1, 192.0.168.2, 192.0.168.3, 192.0.168.4, ..., 192.0.168.254)
+* DHCP is a server (usually running on a router) that assigns a new device an IP address when it enters a network.
+This IP will always be within the address space as defined by the subnet mask.

-The device is found by the router, the website data is delivered, and we see the homepage of www.thediygolfer.com.
+Anyways, back to our discussion...
+We have a bunch of data packets coming from the website server and being delivered to our router.
+The device you searched from is found by the router, the website data is delivered, and we see the homepage of www.thediygolfer.com.
 Although a complex process, it all happens in seconds (or even milliseconds).
 With this background knowledge, we can now look at some bash commands to help us diagnose network issues.

 ### ifconfig